On the boundary behavior of bounded analytic functions in the unit disc: Important theorems and the unification problem

 \begin{theorem} Let $F$ be a $G_\delta$ of measure zero on $T$.
 Then there exists a nonvanishing bounded analytic function $g$ such that:\begin{enumerate} \item $g$ has non zero radial limits everywhere on $T\setminus F$. \item $g$ has vanishing unrestricted limits at each point of $F$. \end{enumerate} \end{theorem}

 Now we use the three theorems above to solve a particular case of Problem $1$ stated in \cite{Da}.
-Although the problem stated in \cite{Da} is still an open problem and a good research opportunity, we have solved several particular cases of it in this thesis.
-The problem basically is an attempt to unify both {Kolesnikov's Theorem} and {Theorem 3} to a single stronger theorem.
+Although the problem stated in \cite{Da} is still an open problem and a good research opportunity, we have solved several particular cases of it in this paper.
+The problem is an attempt to unify both {Kolesnikov's Theorem} and {Theorem 3} to a single stronger theorem.
 The problem we are interested in (See [11], p.
-4) is the following:
+4) is the following: \textbf{Unification Problem.} \emph{Let $E_1\subset E_2$ be subsets of the unit circle $T\equiv\lbrace z\mid |z|=1 \rbrace$.
+Find necessary and sufficient conditions for the existence of an $f\in H^\infty$ such that the radial limits of $f$ fail to exist precisely on $E_1$ and it has unrestricted limits precisely at $T\setminus E_2$.}\\